 Pros: Travel agents make themselves available for questions during the planning process.
 They’ll want to cover your Japan FAQs before you embark to make sure the trip goes smoothly.

-Cons: When you get to Japan, getting in touch with your travel agent becomes increasingly difficult, especially if they’re working from the U.S. and are 12+ hours behind Japan’s time zone.
-If you need a question answered ASAP, you’ll want to work with a local travel guru who’s in your time zone and can readily give Japan travel tips on short notice.
+Cons: When you get to Japan, getting in touch with your travel agent becomes increasingly difficult, especially if they’re working from the U.S. When you work with a local to plan your trip, they're more accessible.
+They're in your time zone—and can give Japan travel tips on short notice.

 Pros: If an agent specializes in Japan travel, they’ll know their stuff when it comes to the best things to do in Japan.

-Cons: Nothing can really replace firsthand knowledge.
+Cons: Nothing can really replace local knowledge.
 If the agent doesn’t live in Japan, they’ll plan your trip around the standard places to visit, without the hidden gems that make a Japan truly amazing.
-You’ll also be less likely to get to Japan’s off-the-beaten-path spots or to meet new people aside from other tourists.
+You’re less likely to get to Japan’s off-the-beaten-path spots or to meet new people aside from other tourists.

 If you want to see Japan like a local—not a tourist—work with one to plan your trip.
 Locals can create a unique itinerary customized to your interests and budget.